MBTI ISFJ: Self-Care for Reliable Helpers

 Blog image

 Self-compassion, not self-improvement.
-This one matters.
-Kristin Neff's work on self-compassion for caregivers shows that treating yourself with the same kindness you offer others reduces burnout and increases resilience.
-For ISFJs, who can be fiercely critical of themselves while patient with everyone else, this isn't soft — it's structural repair.
+This one mattered most.
+Kristin Neff's early research on self-compassion for caregivers — and her more recent Annual Review of self-compassion — shows that treating yourself with the same kindness you offer others reduces burnout and increases resilience.
+For ISFJs, who can be patient with everyone except themselves, this isn't soft.
+It's structural repair.

 Boundaries as care, not rejection.
-The reframe that helped my friend most: a boundary isn't a wall.
+A boundary isn't a wall.
 It's a maintenance ritual.
-APA's guidance on healthy boundaries describes them as a skill of "defiance" — something to be practiced, not naturally arrived at.
+The APA's guidance on boundaries in clinical practice describes them as a learned skill, not a natural disposition — something practiced, not arrived at.
 ISFJs need permission to see boundaries as part of good caregiving, not opposed to it.
+Worth trying if your setup looks anything like mine.

 Blog image